AlexOSAdventurer/Alo2/README.md

 LICENSING
 ----
 Every file that doesn't have a license specified in it defaults to the one in LICENSE.md.
+Otherwise, treat it according to the license stated in the file.
+Right now, that is no issue though; everything in this repo is under one license.
+However, I may include code from other projects at some point, so stay sharp!